 Calomys cerqueirai has few records since it was first described (Bonvicino et al., 2010).
-Herein, this is the first record of C. cerquerai in Rio de Janeiro state and the second record in the Atlantic forest.
+Herein, this is the first record of C. cerquerai in Rio de Janeiro state and the fourth to sixth record in the Atlantic forest biome.
 This species occurs in the state of Minas Gerais, in Capitão Andrade (type locality), Lagoa Santa, and Lavras (Bonvicino et al. 2010; Mesquita & Passamani, 2012).
 Recently, it was also found in Nova Venécia (Espirito Santo state), which is 140 km northeast away from its type locality (Colombi & Fagundes, 2014).
 Records of this species obtained in this study (in Varre-Sai, Cambuci and Itaperuna) are about 220 km away from the type locality of Capitão Andrade, thereby increasing the species distribution toward southeast.
-This rodent inhabits seasonal forest in the transition areas between the Cerrado and the Atlantic Forest biomes (Bonvicino et al. 2010); however, in this study, it was found in very disturbed vegetation (pasture grassland near patches of secondary vegetation), as reported in the state of Espírito Santo (Colombi & Fagundes, 2014).
+This rodent inhabits Atlantic Forest and seasonal forest in the transition areas between this biome and Cerrado (Bonvicino et al. 2010); however, in this study, it was found in very disturbed vegetation (pasture grassland near patches of secondary vegetation), as also reported in the state of Espírito Santo (Colombi & Fagundes, 2014).

-Calomys tener occurs mainly in Brazilian Cerrado, but also in transitional areas with Atlantic Forest (Almeida et al. 2007) in Bahia, Mato Grosso, Minas Gerais, Rio Grande do Sul, São Paulo and Tocantins states (Patton et al. 2015).
-This species was herein captured in the northwest of the state of Rio de Janeiro, in the municipalities of Varre-sai and Cambuci.
-Recently C. tener was also recorded in two areas of the Rio de Janeiro state one in the coast and another in Comendador Levy Gasparian municipality, nearby the borderland with the state of Minas Gerais (Lemos et al. 2015).
+Calomys tener occurs mainly in Brazilian Cerrado, but also in transitional areas with Atlantic Forest (Almeida et al. 2007) in Bahia, Mato Grosso, Minas Gerais, Rio Grande do Sul, São Paulo, and Tocantins states (Patton et al. 2015).
+In this study, we captured C. tenerin the municipalities of Varre-sai and Cambuci.
+Recently C. tener was also recorded in two additional areas of the Rio de Janeiro state: one in the coast and another in Comendador Levy Gasparian municipality, nearby the borderland with the state of Minas Gerais (Lemos et al. 2015).
 The distribution of this species in the state is, therefore, poorly known.
 Calomys tener and C. expulsus are sympatric in Cerrado, whereas C. cerqueirai inhabits semi deciduous forest of the Atlantic Forest (Almeida et al. 2007).
-Here, the syntopy between C. tener and C. cerqueirai is recorded for the first time in the Atlantic Forest of Rio de Janeiro, and the geographic distribution of both species was expanded (Fig. 1).
+Here, the syntopy between C. tener and C. cerqueirai is recorded for the first time in the Atlantic Forest of Rio de Janeiro, and the geographic distribution of both species was expanded (Figures 4 and 5).